Sexual Misconduct Policy - UTDBP3102

 - Healthcare: If you experience any form of sexual, domestic, or dating violence, you are encouraged to seek immediate medical care.
-Additionally, DNA evidence collected in a medical exam can be key to identifying the perpetrator in a sexual violence case.
+Also, preserving DNA evidence can be key to identifying the perpetrator in a sexual violence case.
+Victims can undergo a medical exam to preserve physical evidence with or without police involvement.
+If possible, this should be done immediately.
 If an immediate medical exam is not possible, individuals who have experienced a sexual assault may have a Sexual Assault Forensic Exam (SAFE) performed by a Sexual Assault Nurse Examiner (SANE) within 4 days of the incident.
 With the examinee's consent, the physical evidence collected during this medical exam can be used in a criminal investigation; however, you may receive a SAFE even if you choose not to contact police.
 To undergo a SAFE, go directly to the emergency department of the nearest hospital that provides SAFE services.
 Texas Health Presbyterian Hospital Plano or Texas Health Presbyterian Hospital Dallas offer SAFE services and are located within 10 miles of the UTD campus.
 Additionally, UT Dallas students and staff may obtain a SAFE exam at the Student Health Center during normal business hours at no cost.
-For more information, contact the Student Health Center at (972) 883-2747 or see https://utdallas.edu/healthcenter/sane.
+For more information, contact the Student Health Center at (972) 883-2747 or see https://utdallas.edu/healthcenter/sane/.
 You are strongly encouraged to seek medical care even if you do not plan to request a SAFE or report the assault to the police.
 You may be prescribed medications to prevent sexually transmitted infections and/or pregnancy, or provided other medical treatment.

 For more information about the SAFE, see https://www.texasattorneygeneral.gov/files/cvs/sexual_assault_examination.pdf.
 The cost of the forensic portion of the exam is covered by the law enforcement agency that is investigating the assault or, in cases in which a report will not be made to the police, the Texas Department of Public Safety.
 This does not include fees related to medical treatment that are not a part of the SAFE.

 - Police Assistance: If you experienced or witnessed sexual misconduct, the University encourages you to make a report to the police.
-The police may share your report with the Title IX Office.
+The police may, in turn, share your report with the Title IX Office.

-A police department's jurisdiction depends on the location of the sexual misconduct.
-If the incident occurred on the University campus, you may file a report with the University of Texas at Dallas Police Department by calling (972) 883-2222 or in person at UT Dallas Police headquarters at 800 W. Campbell Road, PD11, Richardson, TX 75080, even if time has passed since the assault occurred.
-The University of Texas at Dallas Police Department can also assist with filing any protective orders.
+A police department's geographic jurisdiction depends on where the sexual misconduct occurred.
+Thus, if the incident occurred on the University campus, you may file a report with the University of Texas at Dallas Police Department by calling (972) 883-2222 or in person at UT Dallas Police headquarters at 800 W. Campbell Road, PD11, Richardson, TX 75080, even if time has passed since the assault occurred.
+The UT Dallas Police Department can also assist with filing any protective orders.
 For more information regarding protective orders, see https://www.texasattorneygeneral.gov/cvs/protective-orders.

 Reporting an assault to law enforcement does not mean the case will automatically go to criminal trial or to a University disciplinary hearing.
 If the University police are called, a uniformed officer will be sent to the scene to take a detailed statement.
 A police department counselor may also provide you with a ride to the hospital.
 You may also file a report with the University police even if the assailant was not a University student or employee.
 If the incident occurred off campus, you may also file a report with the local police department, even if time has passed since the assault occurred.

-5.2 Interim Measures: The University will offer reasonably available individualized services to the parties involved in an alleged incident of sexual misconduct, prior to an investigation or while an investigation is pending.
+5.2 Interim Measures: The University will offer reasonably available individualized services to the parties involved in an alleged incident of sexual misconduct, when applicable.

 Interim measures may include but are not limited to reassignment, suspension, counseling, extensions of time or other course-related adjustments, modifications of work or class schedules, withdrawal from or retake of a class without penalty, campus escort services, restrictions on contact between the parties, change in work or housing locations, leaves of absences, increased security and monitoring of certain areas of campus or other similar accommodations tailored to the individualized needs of the parties.